privacy-scaling-explorations/zk-kit/CONTRIBUTING.md

 For commits it is recommended to use [Conventional Commits](https://www.conventionalcommits.org).

-Don't worry if it looks complicated, in our repositories, `git commit` opens an interactive app to create your conventional commit.
+Don't worry if it looks complicated.
+In our repositories, `git commit` opens an interactive app to create your conventional commit.

 Each commit message consists of a **header**, a **body** and a **footer**.
 The **header** has a special format that includes a **type**, a **scope** and a **subject**: